italocampos/stock-api/README.md

 portifolio.

-This project implements a CRUD API using the RESTful concepts and the MVC archtecture.
+This project implements a CRUD API using the RESTful concepts and the MVC architecture.
 The application provides endpoints to handle the CRUD operations with Stock objects.
 Each Stock has a unique name and a list of quotes.
 See the examples below to better understand the actions of this application.

 ## Enabling a database